-The expired film and some new perspectives
+Expired film and some new perspectives

-Hello there,
+Hey there,

-Long time since we saw each other.
+It's been a long time since we saw each other.

 An expired (1996) film roll of the discontinued Kodak Ektacolor Gold Professional alongside the Sinar 6x12 film back and manual.